adobe-dmeservices/custom-metadata/README.md

 The Custom Metadata Panel provides Enterprises and individuals with a way to focus their attention on critical metadata in one panel.

-The panel is completely customizable and helps end users and DAM managers tune their metadata view for maximum accuracy and efficiency.
-With 7 form field types and metadata presets, it expands the metadata capabilities of Bridge, Photoshop and Illustrator without using XML or special coding.
+The panel is completely customizable and helps end users and asset managers tune their metadata view for maximum accuracy and efficiency.
+With many form field types and metadata presets, it expands the metadata capabilities of Bridge, Photoshop, Illustrator and Premiere Pro without using XML or special coding.
 Form fields include:
 * Text
 * Multiple Text